THANKS TO EVERYONE THAT WAS A PART OF OUR 2018 SEASON OF THEATRE UNDER THE STARS!

 Audition information and downloads of materials are found at the bottom of this page.

-We are excited to announce the addition of a Spring show to our 2019 season!
+We are excited to announce the addition of two Spring shows to our 2019 season!

-Performance dates are still being finalized for this late addition to our season and will be posted as soon as they are confirmed!
+Performance dates are still being finalized for these late additions to our season and will be posted as soon as they are confirmed!